NxPKG/nxpod/components/ide/jetbrains/backend-plugin/README.md

 ## Development

-The ideal setup to develop this plugin is using IntelliJ in Gitpod.
+The ideal setup to develop this plugin is using IntelliJ in Nxpod.

 1. Choose IntelliJ as your editor in [gitpod.io/preferences](https://gitpod.io/preferences)
 2. Start a workspace for this repository